Abnormal boundary decay for stable operators: Introduction and Main Result

-The main concern of this paper is the boundary decay rates of nonnegative $\alpha$-harmonic functions in open $D\subset \R^d$ and of the Dirichlet heat kernel $p^{D}(t,x,y)$.
+The main concern of this paper is the boundary decay rates of nonnegative harmonic functions of $X$ in open $D\subset \R^d$ and of the Dirichlet heat kernel $p^{D}(t,x,y)$.

-The boundary Harnack principle is a result on the boundary decay of nonnegative $\alpha$-harmonic functions.
-In \cite{Bog97}, Bogdan proved that boundary Harnack priciple holds in Lipschitz open sets: If $D\subset \R^d$ is a Lipschitz open set, then there exist constants $R_0>0$ and $C>1$ such that for any $R\in (0, R_0]$ and any nonnegative functions $g,h$ that are $\alpha$-harmonic in $D \cap B(Q,R)$ and vanish continuously on $B(Q,R)\setminus D$,
+The boundary Harnack principle is a result on the boundary decay of nonnegative harmonic functions.
+In \cite{Bog97}, Bogdan proved that the boundary Harnack priciple for isotropic $\alpha$-stable processes holds in Lipschitz open sets: If $D\subset \R^d$ is a Lipschitz open set, then there exist constants $R_0>0$ and $C>1$ such that for any $R\in (0, R_0]$ and any nonnegative functions $g,h$ that are $\alpha$-harmonic in $D \cap B(Q,R)$ and vanish continuously on $B(Q,R)\setminus D$,

-The boundary Harnack principle was extended to $\kappa$-fat open sets in \cite{SW} and to arbitrary open sets in \cite{BKK08}.
+The boundary Harnack principle for isotropic $\alpha$-stable processes was extended to $\kappa$-fat open sets in \cite{SW} and to arbitrary open sets in \cite{BKK08}.

-By combining the boundary Harnack principle with the sharp explicit two-sided Green function estimates obtained independently in \cite{CS98} and \cite{Kul97}, one can get the following boundary Harnack principle with explicit decay rate: If $D\subset \R^d$ is a bounded $C^{1,1}$ open set, then there exist constants $R_0>0$ and $C>1$ such that for any $Q\in \partial D$, any $R\in (0, R_0]$ and any nonnegative function $h$ which is $\alpha$-harmonic in $D \cap B(Q,R)$ and vanishes continuously in $B(Q,R)\setminus D$,
+By combining the boundary Harnack principle with the sharp explicit two-sided Green function estimates obtained independently in \cite{CS98} and \cite{Kul97}, one can get the following boundary Harnack principle with explicit decay rate for isotropic $\alpha$-stable processes: If $D\subset \R^d$ is a bounded $C^{1,1}$ open set, then there exist constants $R_0>0$ and $C>1$ such that for any $Q\in \partial D$, any $R\in (0, R_0]$ and any nonnegative function $h$ which is $\alpha$-harmonic in $D \cap B(Q,R)$ and vanishes continuously in $B(Q,R)\setminus D$,

 where $\delta_D(x)$ stands for the distance between $x$ and $D^c$.
-As a special case of \cite[Theorem 1.3]{KSV12}, one gets that the above boundary Harnack principle with explicit decay rate is actually valid for any (not necessarily bounded) $C^{1,1}$ open set $D$.
+As a special case of \cite[Theorem 1.3]{KSV12}, one gets that the above boundary Harnack principle with explicit decay rate for isotropic $\alpha$-stable processes is actually valid for any (not necessarily bounded) $C^{1,1}$ open set $D$.
 This means that, for a $C^{1,1}$ open set $D$, if a nonnegative function $h$ is $\alpha$-harmonic in $D \cap B(Q,R)$ and vanishes continuously in $B(Q,R)\setminus D$ for some $Q\in \partial D$ and small $R$, then the rate at which $h(x)$ decays to 0 when $x$ tends to $B(Q, R/2)\cap\partial D$ is $\delta_D^{\alpha/2}(x)$.
 We will call this kind of boundary decay standard and formally introduce the following definition: